abhabongse/paxter/docs/python_authoring_mode_tutorial.md

-When there is more than one argument to the function, the main argument of the command will always be the first argument of the function, and the rest of the function arguments can be supplied to options section of the command (similarly to Python function call syntax):
+When there is more than one argument to the function, the main argument of the command will always be the first argument of the function, and the rest of the function arguments can be supplied to option section of the command (similarly to Python function call syntax):

 ```text
 @python##"